 Is a VPN better than a VPS?

-However, a VPN can complement a VPS by securing its network even more so.
+However, a VPN can complement a VPS by securing its network even more.
 Whilst a VPS has pretty robust security, it doesn’t render it entirely invulnerable to attacks.
 There’s no such thing as too much security, meaning a VPN can be a great addition to your VPS for that extra peace of mind.

 Is a VPS more secure than a VPN?